-Residents and lake users are often interested in lake levels as changes can affect boating, fishing, and other recreational activities.
-High lake levels can also flood shoreline properties.
+Residents and lake users are often interested in lake levels as changes can affect the recreational use of the lake.
+High lake levels can also flood shoreline property.
+While flooding can increase erosion and sediment entering the lake, it does not pose a substantial threat to the water quality.

 Lake levels naturally fluctuate and we expect variation to continue as the climate changes.
 Continue reading to learn why lake levels change, the County's monitoring data, and options for adaptation.